Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     $ ./servicelayermain -u cisco -p cisco123 --table_type 2 --start_label 12000
     $ ./servicelayermain -u cisco -p cisco123 --table_type 2 -o 12000 (same as above example)

-The following sections explain the details of the above example tutorial and are similar to the Python quick start tutorial.
+The following sections explain the details of the above example tutorial.
 The rest of these section is extra information and not required to run the tutorial above.

 #### <a name='gen'></a>Generate gRPC Code (optional in this example)